vercel/next.js/turbopack/crates/turbo-persistence/README.md

 The architecture is optimized for pushing a lot data to disk in a single transaction, while still allowing for fast random reads.

+It supports having multiple key families, which are stored in separate files, but a write batch can contain keys from multiple families.
+Each key family defines a separate key space.
+Entries in different key families doesn't influence each other (also not performance-wise).

 ## On disk format

 There is a single `CURRENT` file which stores the latest committed sequence number.